jfsilvah/MiFonditav2/README.md

 * This project is a copy of the original group project where you can check the commit history and the different versions
 * Second version of the Full Stack application now developed with React.js, Bootstrap, CSS and Materialize in the front end and Node.js, Express.js, Sequilize.js and MySQL database
 * It's a new prototype where the app now has a login and registration form for new users where Firebase saves the password and can use a Google account to enter to the app
+* When a user is registered an email is sent to confirm the success register
 * When user has signed in can select different menu options and create the order

 ![Screenshot](client/public/assets/images/screenshot.JPG)